Shifts-Project/shifts/sdc_motion_prediction/README.md

 Place them there, and re-run the command to evaluate the RIP ensemble.

 Other parameters in RIP include:
-* `--rip_eval_samples_per_model`: number of stochastic trajectory generations per RIP ensemble member
-* `--rip_num_preds`: number of plan predictions that are actually made by the RIP model for a given prediction request input.
 We select these as the top samples from all stochastic generations from the ensemble members.

 See `sdc/config.py` for descriptions of all parameters.